hoangducthuong/hoangducthuong.github.io/research/index.md

 layout: default
 ---

 **Hi there, I am Thuong D. HOANG, a cosmologist and astrophysicist**

 _Definition of mine: Big Bang theory, Inflation, Cosmic Microwaves Background, Transision Edge Sensor (TES), Cryogenics system, Magnetic fields and star formation, Dust polarization_

 ---
-# About

-I am currently a lecturer/researcher in the Department of Space and Applications (DSA) at University of Science and Technology of Hanoi (USTH) since January 1, 2021.
-I obtained Ph.D in Physics of the Universe from AstroParticle and Cosmology (APC) laboratory, University of Paris, in 2018.
-After completing PhD, I won an appointment as a postdoctoral associate at Cornell University. <br>

-<a href="/cv">Read more about my CV.</a>

----
 # Research